devmrwor/javascript-blogging-platform/README.md

 # Blogging Platform

-A blogging platform using MongoDB Atlas, Express and Node.
+A blogging platform using MongoDB Atlas, Express and Node.js.

 ## Demo